cucumber/.github/profile/README.md

 ### Get in touch 🙋‍♀️

-If you want to meet other Cucumber users, or even chat with the maintainers, the best place for that is to join the [Community Slack](https://cucumber.io/community#slack)
+If you have questions about using Cucumber, or ideas for how we could improve it, head over to our [GitHub Discussions](https://github.com/orgs/cucumber/discussions) forum.
+If you want chat with the maintainers, the best place for that is to join the [Community Slack](https://cucumber.io/community#slack)

 If you've found a bug in Cucumber, or have an idea for a new feature, you can raise an issue on GitHub.